jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I wanted to write beautiful Platonic dialogues for you here.
 I'd love to have Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic versus dark majic.

 I'd also love to write "Black Mirror" stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society.
 History is waiting for nerds to bring people out of the matrix and into the era of mass-collaboration.
-Roofers will learn to use drones, cleaners to use IR cameras, craftsman to use 3D printers.
-Because of yesterday's geeks, the middle-class will like their jobs, raise their families and give their kids a brighter future on a newly empowered Main Street.
+Roofers will learn to use drones, cleaners to use IR cameras, craftsmen to use 3D printers.
+Because of yesterday's geeks, the middle-class will like their jobs, raise their families, and give their kids a brighter future on a newly empowered Main Street.

 A happy place where bullshit jobs don't exist.